The Network’s research support team support members, the Steering Group, and Reference Groups in delivering the Network’s work programme.

 Stephen is a software developer with over 30 years’ experience in IT.
 Stephen has developed bespoke systems in a large number of sectors including banking, manufacturing and leisure.
 Currently Stephen is providing analysis for forensic mental health, perinatal mental health and CAMHS benchmarking projects.
 He also produces bespoke toolkits and software products for Network projects.

-Tom Leonard, Analyst
+Tom Leonard, Analyst and Developer

 Tom first started working at the Network in 2013.
 Tom works as an Analyst and Developer, providing support to both wings of the IT team.
 Tom is a proficient user of Excel and has more recently been working with SQL.
 Tom also undertakes a wide range of additional support tasks for the team.